 Data from an ongoing study suggests that the drug, combined with an androgen receptor signaling inhibitor, may be efficacious in a particularly hard to treat form of prostate cancer.

-The test will be used to identify men with metastatic, castrate-resistant prostate cancer and germline BRCA mutations who are enrolled in a study for olaparib.
+The test will be used to identify which metastatic, castration-resistant prostate cancer patients harbor germline BRCA mutations and will likely benefit from Lynparza.

 The assays will combine genomic and gene expression analyses to better understand driver mutations in prostate, breast, and pancreatic cancers.

 Exact said it will pay $72 per share for Genomic Health for a total transaction price of $2.8 billion in cash and stock.